-Where do viruses come from?
-How do they make us sick?
-These simple questions underpin all research in my laboratory.
-Our overarching goal is to understand how RNA viruses overcome evolutionary barriers to emerge and cause disease in humans.
+The overarching goal of our research is to understand how RNA viruses overcome evolutionary barriers to emerge and cause disease in humans.
 We study the ways that viruses evolve within individual hosts, and during transmission to new hosts, to do things like evade detection from innate and adaptive immunity or acquire the ability to infect new cell, tissue, and host types.
 Through our discoveries, we hope to contribute to the global campaigns against emerging and re-emerging pathogens like influenza, Zika, HIV, and now the novel coronavirus SARS-CoV-2, the virus that causes COVID-19.

-Our work focuses on virus-host interactions in humans and animals, including nonhuman primates.
-Because monkeys’ physiology, genetics, and immune systems so closely resemble our own, they provide the best possible approximation of human infections.
+More generally, our work focuses on virus-host interactions in humans and animals, including nonhuman primates.
+Because monkeys’ physiology, genetics, and immune systems so closely resemble our own, they often provide the best possible approximation of human infection and immunity.
 These same attributes make nonhuman primates an important reservoir for emerging and re-emerging viruses.
 My lab is affiliated with the Wisconsin National Primate Research Center, which provides expert veterinary care and support for the nonhuman primates used in research on campus.

 WNPRC affiliation and services